Introduction:

 DEAD HEATS

-Where there is a dead heat for 1st place between 2 greyhounds, those greyhounds shall be deemed to be the 2 placed greyhounds.
+Where there is a dead heat for 1st place between two greyhounds, those greyhounds shall be deemed to be the two placed greyhounds.

-In all cases of greyhound’s dead-heating for 1st or 2nd place resulting in more than 2 places (in a 2 to be placed pool), the dividend shall be calculated as provided.
+In all cases of greyhound’s dead-heating for 1st or 2nd place resulting in more than two places (in a two to be placed pool), the dividend shall be calculated as provided.

 The value of the units on the greyhounds that are not placed is split between the payout pots on the placed greyhounds and split based on the result as follows: